 Mercedes E-Class review - Interior, design and technology

 A high-quality cabin, plenty of practicality and lots of tech make the new Merc E-Class easy to travel in

 From the outside, the Mercedes E-Class takes styling inspiration from the larger S-Class, and it ditches its predecessor’s boxy design in favour of the limousine’s more svelte curves.
 While the design might not be to everyone’s tastes, the higher-spec AMG Line model has lots of kerb appeal.
 A facelift in 2020 brought some changes to the exterior, with redesigned lights, a new grille and reprofiled bumper.

 Step aboard, and the interior also takes its design cues from the S-Class, with a minimalist approach to the dashboard layout.
-The fascia flows across the cabin, featuring four circular air vents in the centre and, if you opt for the twin 12.3-inch displays, a high-tech bank of monitors up above featuring crisp, sharp graphics.
+The fascia flows across the cabin, featuring four circular air vents in the centre, while the twin 12.3-inch screens display crisp, sharp graphics.